fljdin/fljdin.github.io/content/en/posts/2022-06-29-draw-me-an-abstract-tree.md

  WHERE s.sno > 2 AND s.sno = se.sno;
 ```

-Scanning step finds out every instruction's words and categorizes them into lexemes
+Scanning step finds out every instructions words and categorizes them into lexemes
 (reserved keywords, identifiers, operators, literals).
 If any syntax misleading
 is encoutered, like a coma before `FROM` keyword, query parsing is halt and an
-explicit error message is throwd back to user:
+explicit error message is thrown back to user:

 ```text
 ERROR:  syntax error at or near "FROM"